Submit

 Poster:

-Poster presenters will have the opportunity to highlight aspects of their research at ISWRC 2024 taking place in Belize, Central America, 3rd to 4thth May 2024.
+Poster presenters will have the opportunity to highlight aspects of their research at ISWRC 2025 taking place in Belize, Central America, 7th May 2025.
 Poster presenters will be assigned to a poster session during the networking opportunity to discuss their research with interested attendees.
-Poster sessions are scheduled for the afternoon on 4th May 2024.
+Poster sessions are scheduled for the afternoon of 7th May 2025.

 • Standard Poster: Standard Poster submissions must only report data collection and analysis that has been completed by the time the submission is finalized.
 Submissions that do not report collected data and analyses, or that do not have enough collected data or analysis to make an empirical claim, will not be accepted.
 Non-empirical research should not be submitted as a poster.